Brookies Recipe

 Notes

-You can use a boxed brownie with chocolate chips.
-You can also use pre-made chocolate chip cookie dough.
+• You can use a boxed brownie mix with chocolate chips or pre-made chocolate chip cookie dough to save time.

 Nutrition